November 26, 2012 | Updated February 15, 2021

-Finally I am able to present to you a method for smoking upland game birds that works well consistently.
+Finally, I am able to present to you a method for smoking pheasants — and other upland game birds — that works well consistently.

 The issue with wild birds like pheasants, chukars and grouse is that they work for a living.
-They can be old and tough, and smoking doesn’t do a lot to tenderize them.
+They can be old and tough, and smoking doesn’t tenderize them.

 But brining does.
 Most experienced smokers know that the brining step is important when you deal with fish or other meats.
-It is vital with pheasants, however.
+It is vital with pheasants and similar birds.
 Skip this, or short it, and you will be sorry.

-I brine my pheasants for at least 12 hours.
+I brine my pheasants for about 12 hours.
 This is a long time for a bird that typically weighs somewhere between 2 and 3 pounds plucked and gutted.
 But the salt brine needs time to work its magic.
-Brines tenderize meat through osmosis (remember your high school science, folks?), which forces the water in the bird, which is not salty, to equalize with the salty brine.
+Brines keep meat moister by allowing it to retain more moisture during cooking.
+All cooking removes moisture from meat, but brined meat loses less.

-Beyond that, smoking a whole pheasant is pretty easy.
+Beyond that, smoked pheasant is pretty easy.
 Brine, dry, smoke over hardwood.
-I like a bit of sweet with my smoke, so I use heavy syrup — boiled down maple syrup in this case.
-You could use molasses, honey, treacle or thick birch, hickory or corn syrup.
+I like a bit of sweet with my smoke, so I use heavy syrup — boiled down maple syrup, in this case.
+You could use molasses, honey, treacle or thick birch, hickory or sorghum syrup.
 You just want it to be thick, because regular maple syrup will just bead on the surface of the pheasant.

-If you plan on smoking partridges or grouse, reduce the brining time to 8 to 12 hours, and keep an eye on your smoking time.
+If you plan on smoking partridges or grouse, reduce the brining time to 8 hours (or do the weighing trick I mention above), and keep an eye on your smoking time.
 You still want an internal temperature in the leg meat of 160°F to 165°F, but it will take less time.
-And if you don’t plan on eating the legs (I am shaking my finger at you, though!) take the birds out when the breast meat hits 150°F. They will be more tender that way.
+And if you don’t plan on eating the legs (or you want to use them as a base for soup) take the birds out when the breast meat hits 150°F. They will be more tender that way.